South Fort Meade Mine

 CURRENT LAND USE

-Nearly all of the property, 8,193 acres, has been used for agricultural production (citrus groves, row crops & pasture).
+Nearly all of the property, approximately 75%, has been used for agricultural production (citrus groves, row crops & pasture).

 LOCAL ECONOMIC BENEFITS

 - Approximately $25 million in taxes and fees will be paid to Hardee County.

 - In addition, a 2008 Development Agreement between Mosaic and Hardee County was created under the authority of Florida Statute Chapter 163 in which Mosaic will contribute $42 million to Hardee County over the 10 years following the commencement of mining operations.
 It encourages the development of infrastructure projects, alternative water supply solutions, alternative energy research, tourism/visitor development and other catalyst projects.

-- 3,344 acres will not be disturbed by mining activities, consisting of:
+- Approximately 28%, of which 17% is wetlands, will not be disturbed by mining activities, consisting of:

 - 1,877 acres of existing wetlands (1,422 acres under ACOE jurisdiction)